hagosg/TigSumm/README.md

 # TigSumm
-This repository contains the datasets, preprocessing pipelines, model implementations, training scripts, and evaluation utilities for the paper:  TigSumm: A Cross-Lingual Framework for Sentiment-Aware Text Summarization in Low-Resource Tigrigna with Large Language Models, Accepted at Applied Intelligence (Springer Nature).
+This repository contains the datasets, preprocessing pipelines, model implementations, training scripts, and evaluation utilities for the paper:  TigSumm: A Cross-Lingual Framework for Sentiment-Aware Text Summarization in Low-Resource Tigrigna with Large Language Models, submited to Knowledge-Based Systems.
 The goal of TigSumm is to enable sentiment-aware abstractive summarization for low-resource Tigrigna through cross-lingual transfer learning, affective modeling, and parameter-efficient fine-tuning of large language models.

 🧠 Overview of  the Model Architecture